 Q: What kind of speakers should you expect?

-Q: Does it have a headphone port?
+Q: Do these phones have a headphone port?

 Help others out